Persoonia chamaepeuce

-Persoonia chamaepeuce, commonly known as the dwarf geebung or heathy geebung, is a plant in the family Proteaceae and is endemic to south-eastern Australia.
+Persoonia chamaepeuce, commonly known as the dwarf geebung or heathy geebung, is a species of flowering plant in the family Proteaceae and is endemic to south-eastern continental Australia.
 It is a prostrate shrub with crowded, linear leaves and yellow flowers in the leaf axils.

 Description

 Persoonia chamaepeuce is a prostrate shrub, sometimes with the ends of the branches raised to a height of 30 cm.
 The young branches are more or less glabrous.
 It has smooth, glabrous, linear leaves which are 8-25 mm long, 1-2 mm wide, straight or curved with the upper surface slightly dished.
 The flowers are arranged singly in leaf axils on a glabrous pedicel 3-6 mm long.
 The flower is composed of four hairy tepals 9-13 mm long, which are fused at the base but with the tips rolled back.
 The central style is surrounded by four yellow anthers which are also joined at the base with the tips rolled back, so that it resembles a cross when viewed end-on.
 The anthers have a spine about 1 mm long on the end.
 The ovary is glabrous.
 Flowering occurs from December to March and is followed by fruit which are yellowish-green, oval-shaped drupes about 10 mm long and 6 mm wide.

 It is sometimes confused with the similar Persoonia chamaepitys, but this latter species has more crowded terete leaves.